 By Mass Communication Specialist 2nd Class Joshua Cassatt, Public Affairs Center San Diego

-For more news from Navy Public Affairs Support Element West, visit www.navy.mil/local/pacensandiego/.
+Finally and for more news from Navy Public Affairs Support Element West, visit http://www.navy.mil/local/pacensandiego/.